Chapter 19.05

 C. Procedures Governing Hearing.

-3. Hearing Dates.
-If the person cited requests an appeal hearing, pursuant to subsection (B)(2)(f) of this section, the department of planning and building shall fix a date and time for hearing within 60 days, and, unless notice is waived, shall notify the appellant at least 20 days in advance of the hearing by certified mail or hand delivery, a notice of the date and time so fixed.
+2. Hearing Dates.
+If the person cited requests an administrative appeal hearing, pursuant to subsection (B)(2)(f) of this section, the department of planning and building shall set a date and time for hearing within 60 days, and, unless notice is waived, shall notify the appellant, by certified mail or hand delivery, of the date and time at least 10 days before the hearing.
 The notice shall set forth a warning that, in the event that the appellant fails to appear, the appeals board will issue a finding of violation against the appellant.

 4. Penalties.
-At the discretion of the director or his/her authorized personnel, any penalty(ies) not paid within 30 days from the date of issuance of the citation may be placed as a lien against the property on which the violation has occurred pursuant to law.
+Penalties assessed under this chapter may be assessed either as a personal penalty or in rem, as against the property at issue.
+At the discretion of the director or his/her authorized personnel, any penalty(ies) not paid within 90 days from the date of issuance of the citation may be placed as a lien against the property on which the violation has occurred pursuant to law.
+Penalties deemed to be personal violations and not paid within 90 days may be referred to a third-party collection agency.

 D. Settlement and Disposition of Penalties.
-The director or his/her designee is authorized to enter into negotiations with the parties, or their legal representatives named in an enforcement action involving any provision of this title for the collection of penalties, to negotiate a settlement, compromise or suspension, when to do so will be in the best interests of the county; provided, that a report shall be submitted to the board in any instance where a compromise settlement is negotiated.
+The director or his/her designee is authorized to enter into negotiations with the parties, or their legal representatives named in an enforcement action involving any provision of this title for the collection of penalties, to negotiate a settlement, compromise, or suspension, when doing so will be in the best interests of the county; provided, that a report shall be submitted to the board in any instance where a compromise settlement is negotiated.

 In addition or as an alternative to any other judicial or administrative remedy provided herein or by law, the director is authorized to order a land use ordinance violation to be abated.

-Notwithstanding the existence or use of any other remedy, the director is authorized to seek legal or equitable relief to enjoin any acts or practices or abate any conditions which constitute or will constitute a nuisance, a violation of any land use ordinance or rules and regulations adopted thereunder.
+Notwithstanding the existence or use of any other remedy, the director is authorized to seek legal or equitable relief to stop any acts or practices or abate any conditions which constitute or will constitute a nuisance or a violation of any land use ordinance or rules and regulations adopted thereunder.
 [Ord.
+2024-01; Ord.
 2017-05; Ord.
 2017-01; Ord.
 2015-01.
-Formerly 19.05.070]
+Formerly 19.05.060.]

-A. Whenever any work has been commenced for which a permit or approval is required by the land use ordinances of this code, without first obtaining said permit, a special investigation shall be made before a permit may be issued for such work.
+A. Unpermitted Work.
+Whenever any work has been commenced for which a permit or approval is required by the land use ordinances of this code without first obtaining said permit, a special investigation shall be made before a permit may be issued for such work.